jrobinsonjresq/brief-redactor/README.md

 - **Paraphrased content** is not redacted — only direct quotes in quotation marks
 - **Endnotes** are processed; content in text boxes or headers/footers is not
 - **PDF output** is not produced — export to PDF from your word processor after redaction
-- **No attachment handling** — appendices and addenda must be handled separately (they are typically separate files)
+- **No attachment handling** — appendices and addenda must be handled separately

 ---